 - Reduce the simulation period by setting a later StartDate, an earlier EndDate, or a MaxBars limit.

-- Don't set the TICKS flag.
+- Don't use the TICKS flag.
+Or increase TickTime before selecting the asset.

-- Use the LEAN and LEANER flags, and M1 rather than T1 price data
+- Use the LEAN and LEANER flags, and M1 rather than T1 price data.

 A formula for calculating the memory requirement per asset can be found under asset.
 Usually, memory on a Windows PC is sufficient for several years tick-based backtests even with large history files.